 Co-founders Richard and Leslie Balfour-Lynn planted their first vineyards in 2002 on the beautiful Hush Heath Estate, and five years later, Balfour Brut Rosé 2004 became the first English wine to win a gold medal and the Trophy at the International Wine Challenge.

-When 10,000 bottles of Balfour Brut Rosé, made from the first harvest in 2004, won a gold medal at the International Wine Challenge in 2007, the Estate was officially on the wine map and there was no turning back.
-An exciting journey to create England’s finest wine had begun.
+When 10,000 bottles of Balfour Brut Rosé, made from the first harvest in 2004, won a gold medal at the International Wine Challenge in 2007, Balfour Winery was officially on the wine map.

-Over the following years Richard and Leslie formed a team of viticultural and winemaking experts who assisted them in creating a state-of-the-art Winery and tasting room on the Hush Heath Estate, which opened in 2010.
+Over the following years, co-founders Richard and Leslie formed a team of viticultural and winemaking experts who assisted them in creating a state-of-the-art winery and tasting room on Hush Heath Estate, which opened in 2010.
 In 2018 both the winery and tasting room was greatly expanded and is now one of the best visitor and winemaking facilities in England.

 The Balfour-Lynn Family

-The Hush Heath Estate has been part of the Balfour-Lynn family for three generations, but it wasn’t until Richard and Leslie, our co-founders purchased the 400-acre farmland attached to Hush Heath Estate that the Balfour Winery story began.
+Hush Heath Estate has been part of the Balfour-Lynn family for three generations, but it wasn’t until Richard and Leslie purchased the 400-acre farmland attached to Hush Heath Estate that Balfour Winery’s story began.

-Fortunately for English wine, when Balfour Brut Rosé was launched in 2004 it quickly became a major success, winning a Gold medal and Trophy in the International Wine Challenge for it’s first vintage.
-The accolades didn’t stop there and Balfour Brut Rosé was the first English Sparkling wine served on British Airways First Class Worldwide.
+Fortunately, when Balfour Brut Rosé was launched in 2004 it quickly became a major success, winning a gold medal and trophy in the International Wine Challenge for its first vintage.
+The accolades did not stop there and Balfour Brut Rosé was the first English Sparkling wine served on British Airways First Class worldwide.
 It was also chosen as the only English wine to be served at the London 2012 Olympics.
 It has truly earned its title of “England’s most exclusive pink fizz”.